 - Identify the progress that has been made in Scotland towards tackling sectarian attitudes and behaviour in recent times

 - Identify the ways in which sectarian attitudes and behaviour are still a problem in Scotland

 - Identify local and national Scottish and community traditions they were not previously aware of

-Generations Working Together(this will open in a new window): Scotland’s leading organisation dedicated to intergenerational working.
+Generations Working Together: Scotland’s leading organisation dedicated to intergenerational working.

-Scottish Traveller Education Programme (STEP)(this will open in a new window): Information on the lives and traditions of Scottish traveller communities.
+Scottish Traveller Education Programme (STEP): Information on the lives and traditions of Scottish traveller communities.